k1LoW/tbls/README.md

 ### Document a database

-Add `.tbls.yml` file to your repogitory.
+Add `.tbls.yml` file to your repository.

 ``` yaml
 # .tbls.yml